sjklick/Sudoku-Solver/README.md

 The core algorithm currently evaluates each square of the solution, which is initially the same as the input puzzle.
 For each square, it checks which numbers (1-9 inclusive) are available for use based on the corresponding row, column, and 3x3 block.
-If the interesection of these options reduces to a single option, the solution is updated for that square.
+If the intersection of these options reduces to a single option, the solution is updated for that square.
 This algorithm is iterated over the puzzle until an iteration no longer results in a change to the solution.